Square Invoices Review

-You probably know Square for its payment processing.
-You’ve probably used a Square register to pay for a latte at your local coffee shop — you may even use it to process payments at your retail or restaurant establishment.
+You probably know Square for its payment processing, and you’ve probably used a Square register to pay for a latte at your local coffee shop — you may even use it to process payments at your retail or restaurant establishment.
 But did you know that Square also offers invoicing?

 Square Invoices was added to Square back in 2014.
 This app is a bit different from the normal invoicing software systems we review in that it isn’t a completely separate program.
 Square Invoices is one of many features directly built-in to the Square ecosystem.
 When you create a Square Invoices account, you gain access to the entire Square Dashboard where you’ll find invoicing, sales tracking, contact management, and more.

-It also differs from typical invoicing software in that you won’t find features like estimates or project management, making it difficult for service-based businesses to use the software.
-There software offers no multi-currency support and limited sales tax functionality.
+It also differs from typical invoicing software in that you won’t find features like project management, making it difficult for service-based businesses to use the software.
+The software offers no multi-currency support and limited sales tax functionality as well.